Zannick/logic-graph/games/README.md

 ## Main concepts

-The world of the game is represented by these main components:
+The world of the game is represented by these main components.

-*   **Item**: A permanent upgrade that can be collected or a permanent change to the world (sometimes called an "event").
-Some speedrun categories require collecting specific ones before beating the game.
+### The Graph

+*   **Movements**: predetermined speeds of player movement.
+These allow the compiler to calculate the time taken to move around the graph for many connections, rather than require that you measure everything.
-*   **Places**: representations of pieces of the world
+*   **Places**: representations of pieces of the world.
+These form the nodes of the graph.
     *   **Location**: the Place that contains an **Item**, and a rule restricting when the player is allowed to acquire that item.
 Can also be given a **canonical** name in case there are multiple ways or places that can access the in-game item.
 Can only be visited once.
     *   **Spot**: the main graph node type, representing a place the player can be.
 Can contain **Locations**, **Exits** to other Spots, **Local** movement connections to other Spots, and **Actions** that the player can perform.
     *   **Area**: a collection of **Spots**, which share a relative coordinate system used for determining movement time (so that it's not required to time every possible pair of Spots).
     *   **Region**: a collection of **Areas**.
 This mostly serves an organizational purpose.
+*   **Connections**: representations of how to get around in the world.
+These form the edges of the graph.
     *   **Exit**: a graph edge detailing what a player needs to move from one **Spot** to another and how long it takes to move in that way.
-*   **Hybrid**: an **Exit** that contains a **Location**, essentially an edge that can be traversed multiple times where the player collects an **Item** on the first traversal.
     *   **Local connection**: a graph edge between two **Spots** in the same area, detailing some info that can be used to calculate movement times.
+    *   **Warp**: a travel option that can be initiated from anywhere under certain conditions to a fixed or changeable **Spot**.
+*   **Hybrid**: describes both a **Location** and an **Exit**.
+Essentially an edge that can be traversed multiple times where the player collects an **Item** on the first traversal.
 *   **Action**: a thing the player can do that makes temporary changes to the player or the world, and can be done multiple times (resources and abilities permitting).
 Some of these can be done anywhere, but most will be defined inside a **Spot**.
-*   **Warp**: a travel option that can be initiated from anywhere under certain conditions to a fixed or changeable **Spot**.

-And finally,
+### The State

+*   **Item**: A permanent upgrade that can be collected or a permanent change to the world (sometimes called an "event").
+Some speedrun categories require collecting specific ones before beating the game.
 *   **context**: the temporary state of the game, such as whether doors are opened or closed, where the last save was, whether the player is young or old, small or big, etc. This gets combined with the permanent state (items collected, locations visited, etc) to form the full point-in-time state of a playthrough (which is called **Context** throughout the Rust code).
+Any integer values in the context may be used as **Currency** for setting prices for certain Places and Connections.
 *   **data**: miscellaneous information that can be used like **context** but is constant based on the player position (Place).

+### Common attributes

+The main components of the graph each will be defined by many common attributes, though not all common attributes apply to every type of component.
+For example, Spots, Areas, and Regions are merely structural and do not contain any attributes used for accessibility checks.

+The common attributes include:
+*   **name**: The name of the component being defined.
+Exits and local connections don't have names.
+Warps' names are dictionary keys rather than the value of a key `name:`.
+*   **req**: The logic rule defining the requirements to access or traverse the component, which must evaluate to true or false (a `boolExpr`).
+Full details of the possible forms of rules are given in the [Logic grammar reference](#logic-grammar-reference) below.
+*   **price**: The numerical value of the **Currency** required to be spent.
+If unset, accessing the component is considered free.
+*   **costs**: The name of the **Currency** required to be spent.
+Any global context variable with an integer value is considered eligible Currency for this.
+If omitted and **price** is set, the first one defined in `Game.yaml` **context** is used.
+*   **time**: The base time it takes to access or traverse the component, as an integer or float amount in seconds.
+Not used for local connections or Exits that use movement to determine it.
+*   **tags**: A list of string tags for the component, which may be used to set a default access/traversal time (by listing the tag with a value in the `Game.yaml` `time` section), or to mark certain groups of components.
+If multiple tags have times associated with them, the largest is chosen by default.
+Warps may have tags but do not use them to set a default time.
+Local connections do not have tags.
+*   **penalty_tags**: A list of string tags for the component, each of which must appear in the `Game.yaml` `time` section.
+The sum of the times associated with each tag in this list is added to the base time.
+Tags in this list may be preceded by a `-` to subtract that time constant instead of adding it, but the total penalty cannot drop below 0.
+Can be used anywhere **tags** are used in a similar way, except that it's mainly useful for Exits that calculate the base time based on movement and need to add transition penalties.
+*   **penalties**: A list of specialized time adjustments on top of the base time.
+Usable as a shorter version of redefining additional alternative versions of the entire component with minor adjustments.
+Each adjustment will have further attributes:
+    *   **when**: A logic rule detailing when the penalty applies, which must evaluate to true or false.
+If omitted, is considered true.
+    *   **add**: The time to add on top of the base time when the `when` rule is true.
+    *   **calc**: A logic rule returning the time to add as a float number of seconds.
+(The engine will round this number up to the next millisecond.)

+See the full list of attributes for each component in its own section.

 ## Folder organization

-Generally, there are 6 folders inside your game folder to be aware of: the top-level, `tests`, `benches`, `bin`, `data`, and `src`.
-The first two will contain files that you edit yourself, the latter four contain only generated files.
+Generally, there are 7 folders inside your game folder to be aware of: the top-level, `tests`, `benches`, `bin`, `data`, `src`, and `solutions`.
+The first two will contain files that you edit yourself, the remainder contain only generated files (`data` and `solutions` will eventually contain solution data from running the main program).

 You may also wish to create a folder to hold your settings files, since these are also yaml files, but the Compiler.py script will interpret all yaml files at the top-level to be part of the graph definition.
 Commonly the folder name is `settings`.